 Providing good quality care for people with dementia in hospital

 is about providing care for the whole person, about looking beyond

 Good dementia care should be underpinned by the following

-person be perceiving their situation?
-Is their perception of
+person perceive their situation?
+Is their perception of reality

 person beyond the diagnosis.
 We must be vigilant to ensure that